 To improve on using MCQs as knowledge checks we can use online tests to ask more open questions.
 Students could be asked to list the top 3 concepts they gleaned from the reading, and to reflect on one of these in more detail.
 Instructors can then use the answers as a guide to how students have parsed the text, and what ideas need to be discussed or fleshed out in more detail during the class discussion.
 To incentivise this, low stakes credit can be made available for an engagement component in the module assessment strategy.
 The component can be used to measure student commitment to reading assignments, so some marks can be provided for these student knowledge checks if the instructors wished to go the summative route.
 But the knowledge check could also be purely formative.

 Students can have difficulty reading alone, so small reading groups can be used to focus the reading assignments.
 Perhaps different groups could reflect on different key aspects of a reading each week.
 Or each group would be asked to formulate a question for the class discussion.
-The Groups tools in Blackboard can be used to allow discussion for small groups where students could work collaboratively in this way.
+The Groups tools in Brightspace can be used to allow discussion for small groups where students could work collaboratively in this way.

 Additionally, the knowledge checks could be used to trigger student engagement badges.
 A 'Class Ready' badge that represents that a student has completed the required reading could be released on completion of the knowledge check, or ad hoc by the instructor for students that contribute deeper insights on the knowledge check.
-The creation of Badges in Blackboard using the Achievements tool allows us to visualise successful activity recorded in the LMS.
+The creation of Badges in Brightspace using the Awards tool allows us to visualise successful activity recorded in the LMS.
 So, students who complete their reading could know in advance of class that they were well prepared.

 Get in contact with email@example.com to find out more about about these and other ways of increasing engagement in large and small classes!

 Niall Flaherty, Educational Technologist with The Business eLearning Team